What is a silo?

 The Agility to be missed:

-- Reduced speed to market, or worse, delivering the wrong thing – When we work in silos, the scramble to put disparate pieces together is a huge barrier to acceleration and frequently results delivering the wrong thing all together.
+- Reduced speed to market, or worse, delivering the wrong thing – When we work in silos, the scramble to put disparate pieces together is a huge barrier to acceleration and frequently results in delivering the wrong thing all together.
 Undefined or over defined roles, responsibilities and hand-offs can cause both gaps and duplication of work.

 - Lack of direction and purpose – When individuals can not see or understand beyond their role, work remains fragmented and organizational goals are no longer a shared priority.